 Enter a Name.
-This name will help identify your routing configuration block.
+This name helps identify your routing configuration block.

 You can leave the default TTL as is, or modify it according to your need.

 Make sure that Radar Availability is checked.
 You can set radar availability threshold to your desired level.
-Un-checking this will disable Radar for the set of pools or platforms.
+Unchecking this disables Radar for the set of pools or platforms.